Lei Tung station

 The station is named after the adjacent public housing estate of the same name, which it serves in addition to Ap Lei Chau Main Street.
 The station is located below Yue On Court and Lei Tung Estate.
-It is the southernmost railway station in Hong Kong.
+It is the southernmost railway station in Hong Kong, with this record previously held by Chai Wan.

 History

 The station was built by the Leighton Contractors–John Holland Joint Venture under Contract 904, awarded May 2011, which also included South Horizons station and sections of running tunnel.
 It was constructed using the drill-and-blast method.

 Lei Tung station was opened on 28 December 2016, with the rest of the South Island line.

 Station Artwork

 Artworks in the station are Dawn of a New Day and Journeys Along the South Island Line (East) by local children under the respective leadership of Castally Leung Ching-man and Sum Sum Tse.
 The art is located in the passageway to exit A, as well as the concourse and lift cars of exit B.